 There is no specific proven therapy for silicosis.
 All patients with radiographic evidence of silicosis should avoid further exposure to RCS, which may require steps to minimise exposure in the workplace, or a change of occupation.
 Severe cases may require lung transplantation.

 The risk of disease is related to the duration and concentration of exposure.
 The longer excessive exposure is allowed to occur, the more likely that more workers will develop the disease, or develop more advanced disease.
 It is therefore imperative that steps be taken immediately to limit exposure, and that workers who already have the disease be identified.

 How can Sonic HealthPlus assist?

 Sonic HealthPlus employs a number of occupational physicians who are experts in diagnosing silicosis and recommending preventive measures in the workplace.
-We have worked with the mines Department in Queensland to develop best practice health surveillance for dust disease, and bring that expertise to monitoring for silica.
+We have worked with the Department of Natural Resources, Mines and Energy in Queensland to develop best practice health surveillance for dust disease, and bring that expertise to monitoring for silica.

 We provide the following services to assist workplaces in managing exposure to RCS:

 - Specialist workplace assessment by occupational physicians who may assist in identifying high risk occupations and tasks.